CJOWood/ai-receipt-scanner-for-ynab/README.md

 If everything is running, you should get an `OK` response when accessing `/healthz` endpoint.

+### Web Form

+The container also serves a small React based form at the root path.
+Open `http://localhost:3000/` in your browser and use the form to upload a slip.
+The form stores any bank accounts you enter in your browser's local storage so they can be reused the next time you visit.

 ### Uploading Slip

 Send the following cURL request to upload a slip: